MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 # Create a personal tab

-Personal tabs, along with personally-scoped bots, are part of personal apps and are scoped to a single user.
+Personal tabs also known as static tabs, along with personally-scoped bots, are part of personal apps and are scoped to a single user.
 They can be pinned to the left pane for easy access.
 You can also [reorder](#reorder-static-personal-tabs) your personal tabs.

 Ensure that you have all the [prerequisites](~/tabs/how-to/tab-requirements.md) to build your personal tab.